Luxury B&Bs and hotels in Languedoc |

 Best for...

-Anyone with a thing for contemporary art, state of the art design, modern French cuisine and cutting-edge cool.
+Anyone with a thing for contemporary art, state of the art design, modern French and south of France cuisine and cutting-edge cool.
 Send the kids to granny and the dog to the kennels, and have yourself some sophisticated fun in a “grown-ups only” environment (if your tastes are more trad, try Le Mas d’Oléandre just across the road).
-A good base from which to hit Uzès and the Pont du Gard – although frankly, there’s so much to enjoy within the walls of le Clos du Léthé that you’d hardly need to venture out.
+A good base from which to hit Uzès and the Pont du Gard – although frankly, there’s so much to enjoy within the walls of le Clos du Léthé luxury bed and breakfast that you’d hardly need to venture out.

 How much?